Know and keep these outdoor survival hacks and take the upper hand in any survival situation!

 - Make Fish Hooks Out of Can Tabs

 - Use a Piece of Cloth as a Simple Water Filter

 - Make a Mini Stove Out of Soda Cans

 - Use Plants to Repel Mosquitoes and Other Pests

 Outdoor Survival Hacks and Tips You Need to Know

 1. Convert a Can of Tuna into a Lamp

-Jab a hole on top of the can.
-Measure two-by-five inches on a piece of paper then roll it into a wick.
-And then insert it into the hole you made.
+Jab a hole on top of the can, then measure two-by-five inches on a piece of paper.
+Next, roll the paper into a wick and insert it into the hole you made.